DarwinAwardWinner/fastqident/README.md

 telling them apart is [confusing](http://en.wikipedia.org/wiki/FASTQ_format#Encoding), especially because many files are techincally valid in multiple encodings.
-However, practice it is generally possible to make a good guess as to which encoding was used.
+However, in practice it is generally possible to make a good guess as to which encoding was used.
 The purpose of this module is to do the guessing for you.
 It should get the answer right as long as the question isn't too hard.

 ## Usage